alanjding/RubikTreeLang/README.md

 ### Arithmetic operators `+`, `-`, `*`, `/`, `%`

-These are no-arg operators that take input from the cell under the read-write head and the global byte and writing the result of applying the operator to the global byte.
+These are no-arg operators that take input from the global byte on the left side of the operator and the payload byte of the cell under the read-write head on the right side of the operator and writing the result of applying the operator to the global byte.
 The symbols are consistent with most civilized languages, i.e. `+` is addition, `-` is subtraction, `*` is multiplication, `/` is integer division, and `%` is modulo (remainder).
 Of course, since the sources and destinations of the operator are fixed, in code, one simply types the operator and the operator alone to use them (i.e. `*` as opposed to something like `3*4`).

 ### Global-enter-if-nonzero brackets `{`, `}`